mhilbrunner/foundryvtt-dnd5e-lang-de/README.md

 ## Contributing & adding translations

 Contributions are always welcome!
-Feel free to open Pull Requests or talk to us first by opening a [issue](https://github.com/mhilbrunner/foundryvtt-dnd5e-lang-de/issues) or see **Contact** below.

-Below are some ways to contribute, and how to get started.
+Below are some ways to contribute and how to get started.

 ### Adding new translation strings